Degenerate Complex Monge Ampere Equation Part I: Local Construction of Solutions to Degenerate Monge Amp ere Equations with Analytic Coefficients

 \section{Local Construction of Solutions to Degenerate Monge Amp\`ere Equations with Analytic Coefficients}

 Consider a complex K\"ahler manifold $(X,\omega)$ of complex dimension $n$.
 Assume that $D\subset X$ is a smooth divisor in $X$ and let $S$ denote the holomorphic section of $L:=[D]$ vanishing along $D$.
-Assuming $\omega$ to be real analytic, we take a real analytic fiberation in a neighborhood of $D$ such that all of its fibers are holomorphic discs and are orthogonal to $D$ with respect to the K\"ahler metric $\omega$.
-Fixing this fiberation allows us to talk about global Taylor series expansion in terms of $S$ in this neighborhood.
-We are then able to decompose the K\"ahler form $\omega$ (and more generally any real analytic differential form) in this neighborhood into component induced by fibers of the fiberation and the divisor $D$ in the form $\omega=\omega_{S\bar{T}}+ \omega_{T\bar{S}}+ \omega_{T\bar{T}}+\omega_{S\bar{S}}$.
+Assuming $\omega$ to be real analytic, we take a smooth fiberation in a neighborhood of $D$ such that all of its fibers are holomorphic discs and are orthogonal to $D$ with respect to the K\"ahler metric $\omega$.
+Fixing this fiberation along with a transversally flat connection on $L$ allow us to talk about global Taylor series expansion in terms of $S$ in this neighborhood.
+We are then able to decompose the K\"ahler form $\omega$ (and more generally any real analytic differential form) in this neighborhood into component induced by the fiberation and the divisor $D$ in the form $\omega=\omega_{S\bar{T}}+ \omega_{T\bar{S}}+ \omega_{T\bar{T}}+\omega_{S\bar{S}}$.
 The holomorphic (and antiholomorphic) part of a differential form in its Taylor series expansion in terms of $S$ and $\bar{S}$ are defined. (see definition (\ref{holpart})).
-The definitions only depend on the choice of the fiberation and a transversally flat hermitian metric on the line bundle $L$ and of course on the divisor $D$.
+The definitions only depend on the choice of the fiberation and a transversally flat hermitian metric on the line bundle $L$ and the divisor $D$.